Pavel Latushko

-Pavel Pavlovich Latushko (Note: Павел Паўлавіч Латушка, Павел Павлович Латушко) (born 10 February 1973) is a Belarusian politician and diplomat.
+Pavel Pavlovich Latushko (Note: Павел Паўлавіч Латушка, Павел Павлович Латушко) (born 10 February 1973) is a Belarusian politician and former diplomat, currently a dissident.
 He was the Minister of Culture of the Republic of Belarus from 2009 to 2012.

 In 2020, Latushko supported the Belarusian protests against Lukashenko.
 He became the head of the National Anti-Crisis Management, a "shadow-government-like" organisation.
 On August 9, 2022 Latushko became the Deputy Head and Representative for the Transfer of Power in the United Transitional Cabinet of Sviatlana Tsikhanouskaya.

 In March 2023, a Belarusian court sentenced him in absentia to 18 years' imprisonment.

 Education

 Latushko graduated from the law faculty of the Belarusian State University in 1995, and Minsk State Linguistic University in 1996.

 Diplomatic career under Lukashenko

 From 1995 to 1996, he was the attaché of the contractual and legal department of the Ministry of Foreign Affairs of the Republic of Belarus.
 He then served from 1996 to 2000 as the Vice Consul, Consul of the Consulate General of the Republic of Belarus in Bialystok (Poland).
 Following that, he was the head of the information department and press secretary of the Belarusian Foreign Ministry from 2000 to 2002.

 From 6 December 2002 to 31 October 2008, he was Ambassador Extraordinary and Plenipotentiary of the Republic of Belarus to the Republic of Poland.
 He then served as the Minister of Culture of the Republic of Belarus from 4 June 2009 to 16 November 2012.
 Since 16 November 2012, he served as Ambassador Extraordinary and Plenipotentiary of the Republic of Belarus to the French Republic, Permanent Representative of the Republic of Belarus to UNESCO.
 On 20 May 2013 he was appointed concurrently Ambassador Extraordinary and Plenipotentiary of the Republic of Belarus to the Kingdom of Spain and to the Portuguese Republic, and on 15 December 2016 he was also appointed concurrently Ambassador to Monaco.
 On 15 January 2019, he was relieved of his post as ambassador.

 In March 2019, he was appointed director of the Yanka Kupala National Academic Theater.